albert200000/atom-packages-guide/README.md

 ## Syntax
 Language packages extend the editor with syntax highlighting and/or snippets for a specific language or file format.
+Built in packages not listed.

 #### Programming
 - [Haskell](https://atom.io/packages/language-haskell)